juntylpro1/secure-enterprise/index.md

 ### Project tooling
 {: #tooling-projects}

-Projects have internal versioned configuration storage and validation pipelines to support project goverance.
+Projects have internal versioned configuration storage and validation pipelines to support project governance.
 Projects also leverage {{site.data.keyword.bpshort}} workspaces to store the Terraform state for each configuration and to run the automation.
 These workspaces are in the region and resource group that you specify when you create the project.
 The resources are also tagged with the project that created them, making it easier to identify among other cloud resources.

 Don't delete or directly modify these workspaces.
 This can cause projects to lose track of the configuration state that can lead to creation of duplicate resources and other issues.
 {: note}